zowe/docs-site/docs/user-guide/address-security-requirements.md

 ## Tasks performed by your security administrator

-To configure Zowe security for production environments, your organization's security administrator will be required to perform various tasks.
+To configure Zowe security, your organization's security administrator will be required to perform various tasks.
 Some of the tasks apply to general Zowe configuration, while other tasks are required during installation if you plan to use specific Zowe components or features.